 How well the young fellow went about his responsibilities,” he put Jeroboam over the workforce of the clans of Joseph (1 Kings 11:28).
 At some point, the prophet Ahijah moved toward Jeroboam with a prediction.
 The prophet tore another shroud into 12 pieces and said, “Take ten pieces for yourself, for this is what the Lord, the God of Israel, says: ‘See, I will remove the realm from Solomon’s hand and give you ten clans'” (1 Kings 11:31).

 In the Bible, there are two Jeroboam: Jeroboam I and Jeroboam II.
 The icon love of the Israelites made God partition the realm (stanza 33).
-The place of David would hold a remainder of the realm, including Jerusalem, in light of God’s agreement with David (stanza 32).
+The place of David would hold the remainder of the domain, including Jerusalem, in light of God’s agreement with David (stanza 32).

-After this, “Solomon attempted to kill Jeroboam, yet Jeroboam escaped to Egypt . . . furthermore, remained there until Solomon’s demise” (1 Kings 11:40).
-Following Solomon’s passing, Solomon’s child Rehoboam became lord and stupidly took steps to cause some serious problems for individuals of the land (1 Kings 12:14).
-This prompted defiance to Rehoboam, and the ten northern clans delegated Jeroboam as their lord (1 Kings 12:20).
+After this, “Solomon attempted to kill Jeroboam, yet Jeroboam escaped to Egypt.
+Furthermore, remained there until Solomon’s demise” (1 Kings 11:40).
+Following Solomon’s passing, Solomon’s child Rehoboam became lord and stupidly took steps to cause some severe problems for individuals of the land (1 Kings 12:14).
+This prompted defiance to Rehoboam.
+The ten northern clans delegated Jeroboam as their lord (1 Kings 12:20).
 The division anticipated by Ahijah happened (1 Kings 12:15).

 Read also: Was Anna related to Jesus?